Cameron McAdoo on Enjoying Daily Process, Remaining Focused on Current Goals - Racer X

 Yeah yeah, but is that the thing though, you could do that just cruising around, you could probably do lap after lap with feet on the pegs and all of this at 50 percent speed.

 Totally.
-Yeah and the goal is to, like Eli for example he can do stuff, like feet on the pegs, but he’s really good at, I study some of the stuff that he does because he’s there every time and you can always count on that guy, and it's not like he’s got this crazy, like sometimes I will watch a one lapper in practice of Roczen or Sexton and they race great too but you are like, “Wow, that’s pretty unreal.”
+Yeah and the goal is to, like Eli for example he can do stuff, like feet on the pegs, but he’s really good at, I study some of the stuff that he does because he’s there every time and you can always count on that guy, and it's not like he’s got this crazy...like sometimes I will watch a one lapper in practice of Roczen or Sexton and they race great, too, but you are like [watching one lap], “Wow, that’s pretty unreal.”
 And Eli doesn’t make it look like so perfect and…

-Yeah, I know what you mean, he’s kind of like in between and no one ever talks about him like that, but he doesn’t do anything wrong.
+Yeah, I know what you mean, he’s kind of like in between.
+No one ever talks about him like that, as far as the great technique, but he doesn’t do anything wrong.

 But he does it, and he has his process and figures it out each time.
 But yeah, I am trying to learn.